freeCodeCamp/freeCodeCamp/guide/english/tools/source-code-editors/index.md

 *   Build-in Git - Review diffs, stage files, make commits, push and pull, all available in the editor.
 *   Extensions - Install extensions to add new languages, themes, debuggers, and connect additional services.

+Atom, and Visual Studio Code are being developed based on Electron.
+See more about electron:  <a href='https://electronjs.org/' target='_blank' rel='nofollow'>Electron</a>